-It is important to tell the doctor and the research staff about any treatments or medications you may have been taking, including over-the-counter medications, vitamins or herbal remedies, acupuncture or other alternative treatments.
+It is important to tell the doctor and the research staff about any treatments or medications you know your relative/friend may have been taking, including over-the-counter medications, vitamins or herbal remedies, acupuncture or other alternative treatments.
 We would also like to know about any medical conditions which may affect the exercise.

-Please let us know if you are involved in any other studies at this time.
+Please just let us know if your relative/friend is involved in any other studies at this time.